Cal North carries rich history into new year

 Launched as an eight-team Class C circuit, the Cal League shrank to four teams in its second season, 1942, and ground to a halt that summer.

-"Poor attendance attributed to wartime conditions had caused directors to order the premature disbanding of the circuit," the United Press
+"Poor attendance attributed to wartime conditions had caused directors to order the premature disbanding of the circuit," the United Press reported in June.

 It was bad news for Sal Taormina, a San Jose High School graduate who was batting .357 in 68 games with his hometown's Owls in his first professional season.
 Taormina was named Cal League MVP for the abbreviated campaign and finished the year in the Western International League.
 (After that, he entered the military and was shipped to Europe.
 Taormina met his wife, Maria, while he was serving in Italy, returned home to play 15 more years of pro ball -- including more than 800 games with the Pacific Coast League's San Francisco Seals -- and coached the Santa Clara University team from 1965 until his death in 1979.)
 The Owls were 35-32, eight games behind the first-place Santa Barbara Saints (43-24) when the season was called.

 League historian and former San Jose Giants chief operating officer Chris Lampe isn't convinced the fledgling circuit's troubles in 1942 can be pinned entirely on the war.
 As it impacted American life over the next three years, however, the league remained dark.